Official state symbol South Dakota State Flag Adopted 1909 Standardized 1992

 What the South Dakota State Flag Means

 The South Dakota state flag meaning reflects the state's climate and geography.
 The blazing sun represents South Dakota's abundant sunshine.
-The blue field symbolizes the sky.
+The blue field symbolizes the sky and aligns with South Dakota's official color palette.

 The state seal shows South Dakota's economy and landscape.
 A farmer at a plow represents agriculture.
 Cattle and corn indicate farming prosperity.
 A smelting furnace shows mining.
-A steamboat on a river marks commerce and transportation.
+A steamboat on a river marks commerce and transportation, echoing civic language from South Dakota's state motto.

 How South Dakota Chose Its State Flag